melezhik/Tomty/README.md

 ## Running tests

-* To run all test just say `tomty`, it will find all the scenarios matching `test-*` pattern and run them in sequence.
+* To run all test just say `tomty`

+It will find all the scenarios matching `test-*` pattern and run them in sequence.

-* To run single test just say `tom $test`, for example:
+* To run single test just say `tom $test`

+For example:

     tom test-meta6-is-valid-json

 # See also